rbaxter1/redis-hackathon-2021/readme.md

 - [Redis](https://redis.io/) powers the persistence layer.
 Using the [RedisGraph](https://oss.redislabs.com/redisgraph/) available from [Redis Labs](https://redislabs.com/) and provides fast, sophisticated graph operations making data management and querying easy.

+- The back-end server is written in [Python](https://www.python.org/).
+Redis is accessed though the [redis-py module](https://docs.redislabs.com/latest/rs/references/client_references/client_python/).
+We also use the [redisgraph-py module](https://github.com/RedisGraph/redisgraph-py).

 - All backend components are deployed to [Docker](https://www.docker.com/) containers.
 You can easily launch the entire back-end with a simple `docker compose up` command.

 - We use [gRPC](https://grpc.io/) for transport ([HTTP/2](https://http2.github.io/)), serialization ([ProtocolBuffers](https://developers.google.com/protocol-buffers/)), and service endpoint definitions.